hnb0423/Project_7_Stroke_and_heart_disease_prediction/README.md

 Encode categorical variables.
 Utilize SMOTE resampling method to resolve the issue of imbalanced response variables in both datasets.
 Since there is issue of multicollinearity in heart disease dataset, I decide to apply principal component analysis (PCA)for demision reduction.
 Then I select important variables based on PCA components.

 ## Models Construction and Evaluation:
 Apply decision tree random forest, logistic regression, and GRNN nerual network to training dataset.
 Plot confusion matrix and ROC curves.
-For stroke dataset, random forest has the highest accuracy, and for heart disease dataset, GRNN nerual network performs the best
+For stroke dataset, random forest has the highest accuracy, and for heart disease dataset, GRNN nerual network performs the best.